 - Select Setup Instrument from the MAIN MENU.
-The screen shown here should be displayed. - Select Set Date & Time and press the ENTER key. - A flashing cursor should appear under the first date number.
+The screen shown here should be displayed. - Select Set Date & Time and click ENTER. - A flashing cursor should appear under the first date number.
 Enter the date sequence in dd-mm-yy order then press the ENTER key. - 4.
 Repeat this action to set the time. - Select Exit then press the ENTER key to return to the MAIN MENU.